Maintainers III: Practice, Policy and Care

 How do I communicate accessibility needs to Maintainers III organizers?

-Once registration opens for the conference, please note on the registration form where it states, “Please indicate any accommodations you require to participate fully in the MIII Conference.”
-You can use that to let us know how we can make MIII accessible to you.
 We will do our best to ensure that the spaces where the conference takes place, as well as further social events, are at the minimum ADA compliant.
 We do ask that participants with any further accessibility accommodations (e.g. sign language interpretation, sighted guides, etc.) request them in advance.
+After September 16, 2019 it will be difficult to accommodation certain requests due to scheduling constraints.
 We will make every effort to provide attendants with accessibility accommodations and wish to open that dialogue as soon as possible.
 Contact Jessica Meyerson via email: jmeyerson[at]themaintainers[dot]org for specific requests.

 Who do I ask if my question is not answered here?